jgerstmayr/EXUDYN/docs/RST/items/ObjectContactConvexRoll.rst

 Geometric relations
 -------------------

-The geometrical setup is shown in Fig. :ref:`fig-objectcontactconvexroll-sketch`\ .
+The geometrical setup is shown in \ :numref:`fig-objectcontactconvexroll-sketch`\ .
 To calculate the contact point of the convex body of revolution the contact (ground) plane is rotated into the local frame of the body.
 In this local frame in which the generatrix of the body of revolution is described by the polynomial function

 .. math::
    :label: eq-connectorconvexrolling-polynomial